Wastewater Lagoon Sludge Control

 ProLake 3 Aeration System for Ponds 9-12 Acres$4,865.00 – $7,005.00 Select options

 Solaer Series Solar Powered Wastewater Lagoon Aeration System$6,675.00 – $14,136.00 Select options

 Let us help you!

-At Clear Water Supply, we offer a full line of Waste Stream Technologies solutions for wastewater lagoon and pond operators and owners to solve their odor control problems.
+At Clear Water Supply, we offer a full line of solutions by ProLake™.
+These solutions are custom tailored for wastewater lagoon and pond operators and owners to solve their algae control problems.
 We are not out to just sell product.
 We want to develop relationships and work with each of our clients to make sure they have exactly what they need to solve their current problems and avoid future ones.

 Call us today to see what we can do for your lagoon or pond!